 - What are you working on now

-Because, sometimes, no one wants to go first.
+- Sometimes, no one wants to go first.
 So be prepared to ask yourself a question to get the ball rolling.
 Sometimes the audience does want the answers, but they don’t want to be the one to ask.
 So it’s okay to break the ice with, “One question that nearly always comes up is…” (I suggest #4 above as a natural self-question.)
-If after you’ve asked and answered one question no one wants to follow-up, it’s time to move on.
+If after you’ve asked and answered one question no one wants to follow-up, it’s time to wrap up.

 Request an Action to Close